Balu0103/Balu0103/README.md

 * 🌍  I'm based in Hyderabad, India.
 * 🧠  Currently I'm learning Angular.
-* 👀  I’m interested in security and Backend.
+* 👀  I’m interested in Backend development and cyber secuty.
 * 💞️  I’m looking to collaborate on java or c++ development related projects.
 * ✉️  You can contact me at [balajigandla04@gmail.com](mailto:balajigandla04@gmail.com)